IvanMaxwell/Python-Django/Django/django.md

 ---

-# Chapter 4: Django Blog App
+# Chapter 4: Django Blog App  // (needs to be recreated)

 This guide builds a basic blog app in Django that: